baicenxiao/hands-on-grpo-from-scratch/README.md

 The environment setup and dependency management follows the approach used in [Stanford CS336 Assignment 5: Alignment](https://github.com/stanford-cs336/assignment5-alignment), providing a robust foundation for machine learning experimentation.

 ### Papers
-- **GRPO Paper**: [Group Relative Policy Optimization for Sequential Recommendation](https://arxiv.org/abs/2402.06924) - The original paper introducing Group Relative Policy Optimization
+- **GRPO Paper**: [DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models](https://arxiv.org/abs/2402.03300) - The original GRPO paper from DeepSeek-AI.

 ### Libraries
 - **Hugging Face TRL**: [Transformer Reinforcement Learning](https://github.com/huggingface/trl) - A library for training transformer language models with reinforcement learning, including RLHF and alignment techniques.
 We do not directly use TRL, but it is an important reference.